 The skills learned, however, are fundamental and can also be applied to many other disciplines.
 In addition, the Masters Project will also greatly improve the graduate's employment potential.

 General Entry Requirements

-Students who meet the minimum entry requirements are not guaranteed a place on the programme and DCU reserves the right to interview candidates to confirm their suitability for the programme.
+Students who meet the minimum entry requirements are not guaranteed an offer of a place on the programme and DCU reserves the right to interview candidates to confirm their suitability for the programme.

 This programme has two intakes in every academic year, ie. September and February.
 Closing dates for each intake are as follows: